vojtas131/guides/gaiden/Gaiden ASS.md

     - Taxi to 5 taxi
     - Finish host
 ### COLISEUM TIME :)
-- Upgrade attack to max ex and like 2 levels on the extra, heat to max, level 3 equip if you don't have that yet
+- Upgrade attack to max ex and like 1 level on the extra, heat to max, level 3 equip if you don't have that yet
 - You need 5000 fans
 - 1st do all the tournament, hell rumble, and special event matches with kiryu (if you haven't unlocked try & hit me they are both present in the gambling halls)
 - there are special sponsored matches where you have to beat all tier below matches for it to unlock and speak to the specific person, the silver one is in the hall, the other two in the vip room